nicolepenner/CurrentAndEmergingTrendsCS370/README.md

 ### What are my ethical responsibilities to the end user and the organization?

-My responsibilities as a computer scientist to the end user
+My responsibilities as a computer scientist to the end user is to first and foremost respect their privacy.
+This includes not misusing their information that my program or application uses, and to keep that information secure.
+I also have a responsibility to be honest, trustworthy, honor confidentiality, avoid harming others, and contribute positively to soceity.
+I also have the responsibility to be transparent with users.
+My responsibilities to my organization is also the same as to users, but also that my work is my own and I do uphold the highest level of integrity.
+For my organization, it is my responsibility to comply with all regulations of ethics.